Honaker High School: Baseball

 The Honaker Tigers hosted the Virginia State quarterfinals baseball game for 2008.
-With a win over J.J.
-Kelly High School in the Region D Championship, the Tigers brought Coach Tom Harding his first Region D title in his 38 year/466 win coaching career.
+The team won over J.J.
+Kelly High School in the Region D Championship.

 In 2011, Honaker won the Single-A Division II State Championship over J.J.
 Kelly High School by a score of 16-9.

 Basketball

 In 1924, Honaker won the state championship for boys basketball, defeating Dayton High 30-14.
 The championship, which came in the short-lived "C" division of the VHSL, is also the earliest recorded state title in VHSL boys basketball history.